nickmccleery/nickmccleery.github.io/content/about.md

 ---
 title: About
-description:
+description: |
-  Founder of a failed startup and former F1 engineer.
+  Founder of a failed startup, former F1 engineer, and reformed 'MATLAB savant'.
 Good with squiggly lines, likes writing code to solve problems.
 images: [/images/og/about.png]
 ---